What is the best travel guide to Israel?

 What type of electrical sockets is being used in Israel?

 Israel is using its own standard type of socket with a voltage of 220V/50Hz.
 The socket has 3 rounded holes.
 As long as you are from Europe/Asia you are fine with the voltage. if traveling from the US/Canada you will need a voltage converter.
-If your plug looks different from the ones below, you will probably need a converter.
+If your plug looks different from the one on the pic, you will probably need a converter.

 Most of the time when people think of Israel they think of Religion, Conflicts, and desert, not necessarily in that order.
 Well, Israel is much more than that.